thilaksagarn/bankapp/README.md

 The application uses **Spring Security** for authentication and authorization:
 - Passwords are securely hashed using **BCrypt** to ensure data protection.
-- Role-based access control ensures that only authorized users can access specific endpoints (e.g., `ADMIN` for the admin dashboard).
+- Role-based access control ensures that only authorized users can access specific endpoints.
 - CSRF protection is enabled to prevent cross-site request forgery attacks.
 - Session management is configured to handle user sessions securely.